Direktor svemira

 Direktor svemira ("The Director of the Universe") is a Croatian game show television series based on the British format of Taskmaster.
-The series ran for one season from 24 November to 16 December 2021 on RTL.
+The first season aired from 24 November to 16 December 2021 on RTL.
 The first season was won by Ana Begić Tahiri.

-The second season was announced in October 2022; however, RTL did not release it for unknown reasons.
+The second season was confirmed in October 2022; however, RTL did not release it at the time for unknown reasons.
+The second season eventually premiered on 22 July 2026.

 Format

 A group of contestants compete against each other by completing tasks assigned to them.
 The tasks are of a comedic nature such as 'Find an eggplant', 'Paint a horse while riding a horse', 'Find out information from Hungarians', 'Don't blink', or 'Sing a serenade.'
 The contestant that accumulated the most points at the end of the season is declared the winner.